mroy31/pynetem/README.md

     $sudo pynetmem-daemon -n

 Then you can use pynetem-emulator to create/launch project.
-For example:
+For example to create a project:

-    $pynetmem-emulator ./myproject.pnet
+    $pynetmem-emulator --new ./myproject.pnet
     $[net-emulator] edit # if you want to edit the topology
     $[net-emulator] reload # to reload the new topology
     $[net-emulator] console all # to open all consoles